tsdima/kex/README.md

     sudo apt-get install liblzma-dev

-If you have installed [CodeLite][2] simply open project file and build it.
-Or enter followed command in terminal window:
+If you have installed [CodeLite][2] simply add the project file into your (or new empty) workspace and build it.
+Or enter the following command in terminal window:

     gcc -o kex main.c k_*.c -lX11 -lXrender -lrt -llzma -D_GNU_SOURCE